eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		the *companion objects* strategy "creates class methods within the singleton object declaration, and instance methods within the class definition" \cite[\S5.2, pp. 150]{Tate2010}.
+	- The **uniform access principle** allows the replacement of a field by a custom getter/setter, without any modification of a class's client
+		\cite{Horstmann2012a}.
 	- Regarding class inheritance, a child class shall overwrite method(s) in the parent class, and uses the word "*extends*" to inherit from a parent class;